-Licence number 309725 Licence holder TasIVF Pty Ltd Licence title Use of excess ART embryos for blastocyst-stage embryo biopsy training Progress of licensed activity to date Twenty eight embryos were thawed in five lots on the 02/08/2019, 19/08/2019, 23/08/2019, 26/08/2019 and the 27/08/2019.
-This resulted in 12 blastocysts for biopsy.
-Trainee successfully biopsied all 12 blastocysts.
-Cell loading was successful for 12 of the blastocyst.
-Training has been completed.
-A new trainee is to be added to the licence and training once this has been approved.
+Licence number 309725 Licence holder TasIVF Pty Ltd Licence title Use of excess ART embryos for blastocyst-stage embryo biopsy training Progress of licensed activity to date A new trainee is to be added to the licence and training [will occur] once this has been approved.
 Licence number 309726 Licence holder Genea Limited Licence title Use of excess ART embryos for training in an alternate biopsy method (day five hatch and biopsy) Progress of licensed Since the issue of the licence in June 2019 the consent process has been initiated. activity to date At this time licence activity has not commenced as we are awaiting on sufficient number of consents to be granted from patients to start training several trainees simultaneously.